QUICK TRAIL FACTS

 Lily Pad Pond Trail — The trail portion of this hike is .9 miles from Kidney Pond Campground.
 But you’ll need a boat to access the full 20 acres or so of Lily Pad Pond.
 The trail portion takes you to a marshy stream where there are park canoes that you can use if you’ve arranged to get a key from a ranger.
 If you canoe to Lily Pad Pond, you’ll find a trail to Windy Pitch Pond at the southeast corner.

 Slaughter Pond — My favorite of the many small, remote ponds sprinkled around Kidney Pond.
 It’s also the farthest away — an approximately 2.3 mile one-way walk through beautiful forest and slightly outside the park’s boundaries.
 The path begins on an old tote road, flat and easy.
 Even after it turns into a footpath, the walking remains fairly gently for a woods walk.
-Before you come out to the pond, you pass a canoe graveyard (I mean, the boats not left to die here, but there are so many scattered near the shore it looks a bit post-canoe apocalyptic).
-Then you’ll arrive at the smallest and sweetest of little gravel beaches.
-Looks very tempting for swimming (but beware the leeches).
+Before you come out to the pond, you pass a canoe graveyard (I mean, the boats not left to die here, but there are so many scattered near the shore it looks a bit post-apocalyptic).
+Then you’ll arrive at a small and sweet gravel beach.
+Looks very tempting for swimming (but beware leeches).
 You can get to the pond either by taking the Doubletop Mountain trail from the Kidney Pond parking lot, or on the Slaughter Pond trail, which leaves from the trailhead and small parking lot farther up Kidney Pond Road.

 Rocky Pond and Little Rocky Pond — Aptly named ponds, as they both have boulders poking up through the pond surface that create good foreground for photos of more distant mountains!
 Rocky Pond is 0.6 miles from Kidney Pond parking area, with Little Rocky Pond another 0.6 miles beyond it, on a trail that is slightly rougher and seems less used than the first section to Rocky Pond.